Kazushi Sakuraba: Ultimate Fighting Championship

-In an attempt to gain attention for the embattled Kingdom Pro Wrestling league, Hiromitsu Kanehara and Yoji Anjoh signed on to compete in the Ultimate Fighting Championship's Ultimate Japan tournament.
-Kanehara was injured in his training for the tournament, and Sakuraba wound up as his late-hour substitute.
-The tournament was intended for heavyweights, but Sakuraba who weighed 183 pounds (middleweight by modern standards), was nearly twenty pounds beneath the UFC's 200 pound designation for the weight class.
-Having reported himself as 203 pounds (Light heavyweight by modern standards) in order to gain entry, Sakuraba was paired off against the 240 pound Brazilian jiu-jitsu blackbelt and former Extreme Fighting champion, Marcus Silveira.
+To attempt to gain attention for the embattled Kingdom Pro Wrestling league, Hiromitsu Kanehara and Yoji Anjoh signed to compete in the Ultimate Fighting Championship's Ultimate Japan tournament.
+Kanehara was injured in training for the tournament, and Sakuraba wound up his late-hour substitute.
+The tournament was intended for heavyweights but Sakuraba, who weighed 183 pounds (middleweight by modern standards), was nearly twenty pounds beneath the UFC's 200-pound heavyweight designation.
+He reported himself as 203 pounds (Light heavyweight by modern standards) to gain entry and was paired against 240-pound Brazilian jiu-jitsu blackbelt and former Extreme Fighting champion, Marcus Silveira.

-The match saw the two grapplers exchanging leglocks without any decisive movement.
+The match saw the two grapplers exchange leglocks without any decisive movement.
 Following a barrage of light blows by Silveira, Sakuraba dropped for a low single leg takedown, but referee John McCarthy stopped the fight before Sakuraba could complete it, believing he had been knocked out by the punches.
 A loud protest followed from the crowd and an angry Sakuraba attempted unsuccessfully to take the microphone and address the Japanese audience.
 However, after reviewing tape, McCarthy changed his decision to a no-contest.
-As Tank Abbott, who had earlier defeated Anjoh, had dropped from the tournament due to an injured hand, it was ruled that Sakuraba and Silveira faced off once more that night in what would be the championship bout of the tournament.
+As Tank Abbott, who earlier defeated Anjoh, had dropped from the tournament due to an injured hand, it was ruled that Sakuraba and Silveira faced off once more that night in what would be the championship bout of the tournament.

 Silveira opened their second match taking Sakuraba's back, which the Japanese wrestler answered by attempting to apply a Kimura lock.
-After freeing his arm, Silveira capitalized on another Kimura attempt by Saku to try to twist it into an armbar from his guard, only for the Japanese to escape to his knees.
+After freeing his arm, Silveira capitalized on another Kimura attempt to try to twist it into an armbar from his guard, only for the Japanese to escape to his knees.
 Silveira then tried his own Kimura, but at that moment Sakuraba reversed it in the same way and locked the armbar, making the Brazilian submit.
 Afterwards, in the post-fight interview, Sakuraba famously stated, "In fact, professional wrestling is strong" (プロレスラーは本当は強いんです, Puroresurā wa hontōwa tsuyoi n desu).
 With the victory Sakuraba remains one of the last UFC tournament champions to date.

 With Nobuhiko Takada having left Kingdom to challenge Rickson Gracie in an event called Pride Fighting Championships, the still struggling promotion capitalized on Sakuraba's newly found popularity establishing him as Kingdom's top talent.
 He embarked on a winning streak against several foreign mixed martial arts competitors including Paul Herrera, Rene Rooze, Mark Hall and Orlando Weit.
 However, Kingdom continued to flounder and finally folded in March 1998.